amplience/dc-sample-blog-nextjs/README.md

 Once you are ready to publish your blog within Dynamic Content just publish your new blog post directly from the "Production" side of Dynamic Content (select the context menu for the new blog post and select "Publish").

-The webhooks that were created when you created your search index will push your update the search index, and the Netlify webhook will trigger Netlify to rebuild your site.
+The webhooks that were generated when you created your search index will push your updates to the search index, and the Netlify webhook will be triggered to rebuild your site.

-After a few moments you new blog post should be visible on your Netlify site.
+After a few moments your new blog post should be visible on your Netlify site.

 # Local Development